severygb/portfolio-severyn-gabe/reports/D1-report.md

 high earners.
 However, looking deeper this graphic tells a different story.
 Earnings between each demographic category overlap greatly.
 In fact, there is only an $8,200 difference between the highest and lowest median earnings.
-The demographics that attend a college are not a significant factor in determining earnings after college.
+Therefore- the demographics that attend a college are not a significant factor in determining earnings after college.

 <img src="../figures/D1-college.png" width="80%" />